A Look at How Oregon’s Unemployment Rate Is CalculatedMay 31, 2022

 The time series models behind Oregon’s employment and unemployment data are designed to produce seasonally adjusted data.
 The models of the signal are written as a combination of trend, seasonal, and irregular components.
 Subtracting the seasonal component provides Oregon’s seasonally adjusted unemployment rate.
 The seasonally adjusted unemployment rate cuts through the center of the unadjusted series, thereby revealing the underlying trend in unemployment that is obscured by the recurring seasonal peaks and troughs.

-The seasonally adjusted data are smoothed by the Trend Cascade Filter, which combines the Henderson Trend Filter with a seasonal filter.
-The Trend Cascade Filter simultaneously uses weighted moving averages to smooth irregular fluctuations in the seasonally adjusted series while eliminating any residual seasonality in the series.
-The incorporation of a long-run trend smoothing procedure results in data that are less volatile than those produced using only seasonal adjustment filters.
-Although labeled as “seasonally adjusted,” seasonally adjusted data in the third graph reflect both seasonal adjustment and smoothing; these data are also referred to as “Smoothed Seasonally-Adjusted.”
+The seasonally adjusted data are smoothed by the Reproducing Kernel Hilbert Space (RKHS) Filter.
+The RKHS Filter is a set of weights applied to seasonally adjusted data to smooth irregular fluctuations in the series, resulting in data that are less volatile than those produced using only seasonal adjustment filters.
+Although labeled as “seasonally adjusted,” seasonally adjusted data in the third graph reflect both seasonal adjustment and smoothing; these data are also referred to as “Smoothed Seasonally Adjusted.”

 Published labor force data for Oregon reflect model-based estimation and benchmarking.
 A “benchmark” is a procedure that ensures that individual state estimates will add up to a more reliable national total as part of monthly estimation.